All Resources

 As AI technology evolves, governance frameworks must be adaptive, ready to address advancements such as generative AI, and capable of complying with new regulations, like the UK GDPR.

-To learn how Sentra can streamline your data and AI compliance efforts, explore our guide on data security posture management (DSPM).
-Or, see Sentra in action today by signing up for a demo.
+To learn how Sentra can streamline your data and AI compliance efforts, explore our data security platform guide.

 Discover Ron’s expertise, shaped by over 20 years of hands-on tech and leadership experience in cybersecurity, cloud, big data, and machine learning.
 As a serial entrepreneur and seed investor, Ron has contributed to the success of several startups, including Axonius, Firefly, Guardio, Talon Cyber Security, and Lightricks, after founding a company acquired by Oracle.